Dan0sz/host-analytics-locally/readme.txt

 N/A

 == Changelog ==

+= 1.36 - Bugfixes =
+With new features comes great responsibility.
+My German neighbor Denis Abendroth was so kind to point out that the anonymize IP option was added in the wrong order in the tracking code.
+So I fixed it immediately!

 = 1.35 - New Features =
 This update features the much requested Anonymize IP (@arcticblue, thanks for your help!), which is now added to the options panel.
 Besides that I optimized the code a bit, removing about 5 lines of code.